 Harissa and sriracha have been trendy over the last decade or so, but with sriracha being the more popular of the two by far.
 If you are unfamiliar with both, note that there are several important differences despite how much harissa and sriracha can – at times – look like each other.
-We will look at these similarities and differences in our PepperScale Showdown: Harissa vs. Sriracha.
+Let’s compare these two popular spicy condiments.

 How does harissa differ from sriracha?

 The first way that harissa differs from sriracha has to do with its point of origin.
 Harissa comes from Tunisia in North Africa.
 It incorporates spices traditionally used in North African cuisine, like coriander and caraway seeds, but recipes can vary as with many other traditional spice blends.

 Some harissa mixes include ingredients as exotic — to westerners, at least —